Governance

 Our goal for Euler’s Fee Flow is to provide a simpler, more efficient, and MEV-resistant method for converting various assets.
 As DeFi progresses, we hope this design helps improve existing protocols and create opportunities for effectively managing protocol fees.

-This content is provided by Euler Labs, Ltd., for informational purposes only and should not be interpreted as investment, tax, legal, insurance, or business advice.
-Euler Labs, Ltd, is an independent software development company.
+This piece is provided by Euler Labs Ltd. for informational purposes only and should not be interpreted as investment, tax, legal, insurance, or business advice.
+Euler Labs Ltd. and The Euler Foundation are independent entities.

-Neither Euler Labs, Ltd. nor any of its owners, members, directors, officers, employees, agents, independent contractors or affiliates are registered as an investment advisor, broker-dealer, futures commission merchant or commodity trading advisor or are members of any self-regulatory organization.
+Neither Euler Labs Ltd., The Euler Foundation, nor any of their owners, members, directors, officers, employees, agents, independent contractors, or affiliates are registered as an investment advisor, broker-dealer, futures commission merchant, or commodity trading advisor or are members of any self-regulatory organization.

 The information provided herein is not intended to be, and should not be construed in any manner whatsoever, as personalized advice or advice tailored to the needs of any specific person.
 Nothing on the Website should be construed as an offer to sell, a solicitation of an offer to buy, or a recommendation for any asset or transaction.

-Euler Labs Ltd, does not represent or speak for on or behalf of Euler Finance or the users of Euler Finance.
-The commentary and opinions provided by Euler Labs Ltd., are for general informational purposes only, are provided “AS IS,” and without any warranty of any kind.
-To the best of our knowledge and belief, all information contained herein is accurate and reliable, and has been obtained from public sources we believe to be accurate and reliable at the time of publication.
+Euler Labs Ltd. and The Euler Foundation do not represent or speak for or on behalf of the users of Euler Finance.
+The commentary and opinions provided by Euler Labs Ltd. or The Euler Foundation are for general informational purposes only, are provided "AS IS," and without any warranty of any kind.
+To the best of our knowledge and belief, all information contained herein is accurate and reliable and has been obtained from public sources believed to be accurate and reliable at the time of publication.

-All content provided is presented only as of the date published or indicated, and may be superseded by subsequent events or for other reasons.
-As events markets change continuously, previously published information and data may not be current and should not be relied upon.
+The information provided is presented only as of the date published or indicated and may be superseded by subsequent events or for other reasons.
+As events and markets change continuously, previously published information and data may not be current and should not be relied upon.

 2024 Euler © All Rights Reserved